-Paolo Soleri is a visionary architect, urban designer, artist, and a philosopher who was mentored by Frank Lloyd Wright.
+Paolo Soleri is Arcosanti’s visionary architect, urban designer, artist, and a philosopher who was mentored by Frank Lloyd Wright.
 Soleri, who was born and studied in Italy moved to the States after World War II to start his career.
 He got under the spotlight through his “beast bridge” design in 1948- which was published in the “Architecture of Bridges” book.
 The book was written by Elizabeth Mock and published by the Museum of Modern Art.

 The impact of Frank Lloyd Wright’s ecological affiliations was great on Paolo Soleri.
 This is how he endorsed arcology as an architectural philosophy, which involved establishing highly populated environmentally-friendly cities.
 In the 1960s, Soleri didn’t settle for theories and charged in on realizing his dream.
 He bought 860 acres in the desert, 70 miles north of Phoenix, Arizona, to implement his ideology.